 The cerebellum was one of the first subcortical areas to be observed in a neuroimaging study on the sense of body ownership.
-Ehrsson et al. found that activity in the bilateral cerebellar hemispheres was enhanced when the RHI was induced and maintained.
-Since then, a large number of functional MRI (fMRI) studies on various versions of the RHI and similar full-body illusions have reported cerebellar activations (Fig. 1 and Supplementary Table 1).
-For example, follow-up studies using the RHI,33,37,43,67 a somatic version of the RHI, a RHI based on finger movement, a rubber foot illusion, a real limb 'disownership' illusion, an 'invisible hand' version of the RHI and a full body illusion have all reported cerebellar activation associated with the feeling of ownership over an observed (or sensed) body or body part (Supplementary Table 1).
-However, these cerebellar activations have received relatively little attention in the broader literature on body ownership and multisensory bodily awareness.4,11,19,69,70
+Ehrsson et al.5 found that activity in the bilateral cerebellar hemispheres was enhanced when the RHI was induced and maintained.
+Since then, a large number of fMRI studies on various versions of the RHI and similar full-body illusions have reported cerebellar activations (Figure 1, Supplemental Table 1).
+For example, follow-up studies using the RHI^{33,37,43,65}, a somatic version of the RHI,30 a RHI based on finger movement,66 a rubber foot illusion,67 a real limb 'disownership' illusion,31 an "invisible hand"

+version of the RHI68 and a full body illusion^{32,45} have all reported cerebellar activation associated with the feeling of ownership over an observed (or sensed) body or body part (Supplemental Table 1).
+However, these cerebellar activations have received relatively little attention in the broader literature on body ownership and multisensory bodily awareness^{4,11,19,69,70}.